10 Eryx Sand Boa Species

 © Wikimedia Commons User: Viki – CC BY-SA 3.0

 The Eryx genus of sand boas has 12 members worldwide.
-All are superb burrowers and rely on ambush strategies, but have taken control of different parts of the world.
-The Egyptian sand boa primarily inhabits Egypt, but also Sudan, Kenya, and northern Tanzania.
-This species (Eryx colubrina) measures 50-77cm and is relatively thick.
-The signature of this species, like other members, is their sand-diving strategies.
-Eryx colubrina inhabits semi-vegetated sand dunes, rocky outcroppings, and sandy shrubland.
-They effortlessly glide through soft sands due to smooth scales all over their body, with only their face possessing any bumps.
+All are superb burrowers, and all rely purely on ambush strategies, yet the various species have taken control of different parts of the world.
+The Egyptian sand boa (Eryx colubrina) is one of the most common, primarily inhabiting Egypt, but also Sudan, Kenya, and northern Tanzania.

 2 Arabian sand boa